 Dip a greased balloon into the melted gelatin.
-Swirl the balloon around until it’s coated, being careful to not cover the knotted part of the balloon.
+Swirl the balloon around until it’s coated, being careful to not cover the knotted part.
 Dust on a little glitter while the bubble is still wet for even more sparkle.

-Set the lollipop stick into a cup or piece of Styrofoam.
-Repeat with the rest of your balloons and leave them overnight to dry.
-One layer should take about 12 hours, 2 layers will take up to 24 hours.
+To dry the balloons, set the lollipop stick into a cup or piece of Styrofoam so it’s upright.
+Repeat with the rest of your balloons and leave them overnight.
+One layer should take about 12 hours to set; two layers, up to 24 hours.
 Any more than two layers and your bubble will get chunky and gummy.

 Gelatin bubbles should be made a day or two before using.
 Store them in an airtight container in a cool, dry place.